-The Regional Office of Education #20 leases a postage machine from Pitney Bowes billed quarterly at the rate of \$146.61 starting July 1, 2017 for a term of 60 months ending June 30, 2022.
+The Regional Office of Education #20 leases a postage machine with a lease term from July 1, 2017 through June 30, 2022.
+The quarterly rental payments are \$147 under the lease.

 The Regional Office of Education #20 leases office space for an Alternative School in Norris City, Illinois.
 This is a month to month lease with monthly rental payments for telephone, utilities, and custodial supplies.